Google PageSpeed Insights

 Analyze

-After entering the URL, click on the “Analyze” button.
-Google PageSpeed Insights will then begin to analyze the specified web page for both mobile and desktop performance.
+After entering the URL, click “Analyze.”
+Google PageSpeed Insights will begin evaluating the page for both mobile and desktop performance.

 Review the Results